dentex/piac/README.md

 - Real Time Clock added;
 - rootfs mounted on USB stick.

+####v1.2
+- Manage a DIY LED fixture simulating sunrise/sunset lighting.

 ####TO-DO
-- Support for a LED fixture simulating sunrise/sunset lighting (already in the works).
+- Use two DC-DC converters to have 12V (for blue LEDs and fans) and 5V (for the RPi itself) out of the 24V main power supply used for the led fixtures;
+- Power button, to reboot/shutdown the RPi, on the main enclosure.